AlbertMN/AssistantComputerControl/README.md

 Set any of these as "Content" in the creation of the Dropbox file (IFTTT) and it will work!

 _Based on idea by YouTuber [Hylke Jellema](https://www.youtube.com/user/hylke101)'s [video](https://www.youtube.com/watch?v=gOt1IyEAIxA)_

+This project has become bigger than expected with more than 100 active users already!
+I'm a young student developing this software in my free-time, and while I do it because it's fun, it still takes a lot of time from other things.
+You can support the development of the ACC-software in many ways; [pull requests](https://github.com/AlbertMN/AssistantComputerControl/pulls) here on GitHub, open an [issue](https://github.com/AlbertMN/AssistantComputerControl/issues) if you believe you have found a bug or [donate](https://www.paypal.me/albermn) any amount you wish.
+Donations are always welcome.
+They help cover the few expenses like music for the upcoming trailer.

+Thanks for using Assistant Computer Control!